injective-dev/evm-hello-world-inj/FEATURES.md

 - [x]  at the beginning of each script:
 	- [x] open the script file itself in vscode --> `7271477`
 	- [x] add ability to disable this via a flag in config file --> WONTDO, no longer relevant
-- [ ] at end of setup script:
+- [x] at end of setup script:
-	- [ ] what just happened here: explain the files, where they will be used
+	- [x] what just happened here: explain the files, where they will be used --> `b2ab906`
 	- [x] open config.json in vscode --> impl in v0.2.0 feedback
 	- [x] open .env file in vscode --> impl in v0.2.0 feedback
 - [x] add an 06-stats script